dakusui/scriptiveunit/README.md

     <dependency>
       <groupId>com.github.dakusui</groupId>
-      <artifactId>scriptunit</artifactId>
+      <artifactId>scriptiveunit</artifactId>
-      <version>{Script Unit Version}</version>
+      <version>{ScriptiveUnit Version}</version>
     </dependency>
 ```

-For the released versions, you can refer to [this page](https://github.com/dakusui/scriptunit/releases).
+For the released versions, you can refer to [this page](https://github.com/dakusui/scriptiveunit/releases).

 # Usage
 Following is a diagram that illustrates how engineers and assets are
-interacting each other in an ecosystem where ScriptUnit is utilized.
+interacting each other in an ecosystem where ScriptiveUnit is utilized.

 <img src="doc/images/overview.jpg" alt="Overview" style="width: 640px;"/>